EZ Exporter Calculated Fields - Functions

 Examples:

-The above will return a result of 6 (i.e. the number of letters in the text).
+The above will return a result of 15 (i.e. the number of characters in the text, note that spaces count as characters).

-The above will return a result of 3 (i.e. the number of elements in the list).
+The above will return a result of 2 (i.e. the number of items in the list).
+The to_list() function converts the string to a list first, and then the len() function counts the number of items in the list.

 load_json_data(data, strict=False)